ez-spark/jsllab/README.md

 - Download the repo

-- Put your binary files in the root directory (where is located this readme)
+- Put your binary files in the root directory (where this readme is located)

 - Install docker from https://docs.docker.com/install/